Twitter suspends more India accounts amid free speech debate

 The largely peaceful rallies turned violent on Jan.
 26 after a group of farmers veered from an agreed protest route and stormed New Delhi’s 17th century Red Fort.
 Hundreds of police and farmers were injured in clashes.

 In an order to Twitter last week, the government identified a number of accounts they say used provocative hashtags to spread misinformation on the protests as well as incite violence.
 The government invoked an IT law under which it has the power to direct online intermediaries and internet service providers to block certain content without providing any explanation.
+It threatened Twitter officials with a fine and imprisonment of up to seven years for violating its order.

+Pawan Duggal, a cyberlaw expert and a Supreme Court lawyer, said the government’s response to Twitter was a “19th century mindset to deal with a 21st century problem.”

+“India does not have a dedicated regulatory law on social media.
+This gives the government a legal position to use other information technology laws to regulate social media and initiate criminal action against those who violate its orders,” said Duggal.

 In its statement on Wednesday, Twitter said it has taken steps to “reduce the visibility of the hashtags containing harmful content” by preventing them from trending on the platform.
 It also said it has acted against over 500 accounts, including permanently suspending some of them, for violating Twitter’s rules.